Service Facts

 The core logic of a service is structured as a state machine.
 The state machine entity gathers the data from various commands and events that the service processes, and informs the surrounding business logic about what steps in the process that the service implements to take next.

 # Services are not APIs around data entities

 A common misconception is that services are APIs wrapped around traditional data entities.
 This perspective is the result of seeing services as typical web APIs without realizing that services are more appropriately modeled as processes and state machines.
 An entity service is an antipattern that is the chief cause of ending up with a distributed monolith rather than a service architecture.
 In a service architecture it's unlikely that the data of a traditional aggregate entity, like an Product with a name, a price, and a quantity-in-stock would be housed in the same service.

 # Services are not apps

 It's far too easy to fall into the trap of presuming that the knowledge and skills acquired while building apps will apply to service design, development, and operations.
 Services and apps are opposite ends of the architectural spectrum.
 Failure to recognize this may lead you to implement apps while believing that you're implementing services.
 Apps may use (or be applications of) services, but the opposite is not true.
 Apps are about UIs, querying databases, formatting and displaying data, accepting form inputs, and a host of other user-interactive concerns.
-Services process commands.
-When a service has finished processing commands, it emits events that tell of the processing of the command.
+Services process commands or events.
+Both of these are messages.
+So, services process messages.
+When a service has finished processing a message, it emits an event that tells of the processing of the message.
 Services are not user-interactive.
 Services are largely batch-mode and asynchronous, while apps are interactive and synchronous.
-Apps are in the service of users.
-Services are in the service of apps (and other services).
-Any resemblance between apps and services is purely a matter of misinterpretation.